Jesus's interactions with women: The woman taken in adultery

 The story of the woman taken in adultery is found only in the Gospel of John.
 In the story, Jesus was teaching in the Temple in Jerusalem.
 Some scribes and Pharisees interrupted his teaching as they brought in a woman who had been taken in the very act of adultery.
 They stood her before him, declared the charge, reminded him of Moses' command that such women be stoned; the law speaks of the death of both the man and the woman involved (though the man was not brought in along with the woman).

 The Pharisees asked Jesus his opinion on what to do about the woman's adultery; if he expressed a lax opinion, then he would be condemned for his dismissal of Mosaic law, but if he expressed the opinion the Pharisees shared – that the woman should be stoned – then they would prevail.
 After a time of silence, Jesus stooped down and wrote with his finger on the ground.
 It was unlawful to write even two letters on the Sabbath, but writing with dust was permissible.
 The text includes no hint of what he wrote.
 Finally, Jesus stood up and said to the accusers; "Let the one among you who is without sin cast the first stone."
 He stooped down once more and again wrote on the ground.
 In his answer Jesus did not condone adultery.
 He compelled her accusers to judge themselves and find themselves guilty—of this sin and/or others.
 No one could pass the test, and they slipped out one by one, beginning with the eldest.

 When Jesus and the woman were finally alone, he asked her, "Woman, where are they?
 Did no one condemn you?"
 She simply replied, "No one, Lord."
 Jesus says to her, "Neither do I condemn you.
 Go, and from now on no longer sin."

 Augustine, commenting on this passage, opines that "Here is mercy and righteousness.
 He condemned the sin and not the sinner."
 Expanding upon this, Jesus called her to a new life.
 While acknowledging that she had sinned, he turned her in a new direction with encouragement.
-Jesus rejected the double standard for women and men and turned the judgment upon the male accusers.
+Jesus rejected the double standard for women and men and turned the judgement upon the male accusers.
 His manner with the sinful woman was such that she found herself challenged to a new self-understanding and a new life.